fermarsan/aixt/docs/Microchip/PIC16/PIC16F676/quickref.md

 | **A**  |AN0|AN1|AN2|-  |AN3|-  |
 | **C**  |AN4|AN5|AN6|AN7|-  |-  |

-#### Supported functions
+#### Funciones soportadas
-Las funciones que contiene la API entradas o salidas digital y para realizar una conversión analogico a digital.
+Las funciones que contiene la API entradas o salidas digitales y para realizar una conversión analogico a digital.

 name                    | description
 ------------------------|------------------------------